umayrh/sketchy-polytopes/python/sparktuner/README.md

 ## TODO

+* Urgent
+  * Implement a new objective function that, over _similar_ values of run-time, minimizes resource usage.
+E.g. if `spark.default.parallelism` ranging from 1 to 10 yields the same runtime in all cases, the optimal configuration value should be 1.
+  * `SparkParamType.get_param_map` is called twice, so is `manipulator()`.
+Redundant.

+* Nice to have
   * Ideally, all tuning run details are published to a central location as a time-series.
 This would help pool run data, and track of significant outcome changes (e.g. as a result of a code change).
   * The default parameters should be read from a file instead of being hard-coded.
 All parameters should be merged into a final map.
   * Since Spark parameters are many and jobs can take a while to run, warm starting autotuning might be useful.
   * Need to validate all Spark parameters.